 This doesn’t mean you should run out and eat avocados with a spoon or bathe in peanut butter but it does mean that you can put down the low-fat yoghurt and rid your fridge of anything fat-free.
 If this is new to you, don’t worry- it was new to me too.
 I have worked closely with my nutrition team to educate myself and my 28ers on why it’s time to stop fearing fat.
 Why?
 Not all fats are created equal.
 There are good and bad fats and understanding which ones help you and which ones harm you is key to getting the results you’re after.

 Food products marketed as ‘low-fat’ have often been stripped of the fat and replaced with both sugar and salt.
 It’s okay to eat fats - you just need to eat the right kinds in the right amounts.
 With this in mind, I put together a handy little guide on how to know what to eat and what to avoid:

-OMEGA 3s: Omega 3’s are great for your heart health, brain function and healthy, glowing skin.
-These fats are found in olive oil, avocado and nuts and seeds.
+OMEGA 3s: Omega 3s are great for your heart health, brain function and healthy, glowing skin.
+These fats are found in olive oil, oily fish, nuts and seeds.

 SATURATED FATS: Saturated fats got a bad rap during the low-fat era but when eaten in moderation and with a variety of plant-based foods, they can have a positive effect on our health.

 TRANS FATS: Trans fats are what we really should be avoiding.
 You’ll find them in deep-fried food and most store bought pastries and other baked goods.
 Trans fats raise LDL blood cholesterol levels and can increase your risk of cardiovascular diseases.